angular/angular/aio/content/guide/lazy-loading-ngmodules.md

 <code-example path="lazy-loading-ngmodules/src/app/app.component.html" header="app.component.html" region="app-component-template" header="src/app/app.component.html"></code-example>

-To see your app in the browser so far, enter the following command in the terminal window:
+To see your application in the browser so far, enter the following command in the terminal window:

 <code-example language="bash">
 ng serve